mmistakes/minimal-mistakes/_posts/2020-02-19-ddpg-experiments.md

 {: .notice--warning}

 In the later case, the control of the robot requires minutious and precise control of actuators.
 Depending on the complexity of the robot's frame, which can usually be reduced to its degree of  freedom, the complexity of the actuation rises exponentially, and it becomes hard to design a control system with classical control theory.
-The appealing point of Deep Reinforcement Learning in this case, is that it would allow us to learn such control system with respect to a desired task from scratch, by having the agent interact in the context of the given task and find an "optimal way of doing things" (optimal policy in the Reinforcement Learning / Control Theory jargon) which achieves the given objective.
+The appealing point of Deep Reinforcement Learning in this case, is that it would allow us to learn such control system, tailored to the desired task from scratch.
+This is expected to be achieved by having the agent interact with the environment of the given task, and find an "optimal way of doing things" (optimal policy in the Reinforcement Learning / Control Theory jargon) which achieves the given objective, simply via repetitive trial and errors, as an animal or a human would do.

-Easier said than done however, for now classical techniques such as policy gradients and (deep) Q-networks do not scale well to such high-dimensional tasks.
+Easier said than done, however, for techniques that can mostly be considered as classics now, such as policy gradients and (deep) Q-networks do not scale well to high-dimensional tasks, which we are interested in.
-At the cost of repeating myself, the concern here is mainly the continuous nature of the action space, which makes learning an satisfactory enough policy really difficult.
+At the cost a slight repetition, the concern here is mainly the continuous nature of the action space, which makes learning an satisfactory enough policy really difficult.
 Consequently, building on top of the Deep Q-Network (<a href="https://arxiv.org/abs/1312.5602">[1]</a>), the Deep Determinsitic Policy Gradients introduces a method which at least exhibits some learning in high-dimensional continuous action space case.

 DDPG was applied to numerous environments, from control theory toy problems, robotic manipulation environments, to autonomous driving tasks (<a href="https://arxiv.org/abs/1509.02971">[7]</a>), and demonstrated "results" which raised some hope of seeing some Deep Reinforcement Learning based agents applied game AI and even robotics.